 At the Challenge, student teams will:

-• Complete instant challenges that test teamwork and hands-on thinking
+- Complete instant challenges that test teamwork and hands-on problem solving

 Who can participate in the Challenge?

-Any group of students in grades 3 to 12 is eligible to enter a team.
+Any group of students in grades 3-12 is eligible to enter a team.
 This includes students from public and private schools, home schoolers, after school clubs, Scout troops, etc. As long as you have a coach and a team, you can attend!
-Teams of 2-5 students seem to work best.
+Teams of 3-5 students seem to work best.

 Each team must have a coach.
 The coach will be responsible for registering the team for the competition and managing the team’s progress.
 Neither KidWind nor the Wisconsin Energy Institute will provide or be responsible for supervision of students at a Challenge event.